barakf100/BIZ_CARD_BACKEND/readme.md

 + /cards/:id - user like card
 #### DELETE
 + /cards/:id - user delete his own card or admin delete card

+## ERROR
+all error from status 400 to 500 will log in the [log](https://github.com/barakf100/BIZ_CARD_BACKEND/tree/main/src/log) folder